Randal Grichuk Player Props: Rockies vs. Athletics

 Randal Grichuk At The Plate

-- Grichuk has 18 doubles, a triple, seven home runs and 17 walks while batting .305.
+- Grichuk is hitting .312 with 18 doubles, a triple, eight home runs and 17 walks.

-- He has scored in 31 games this season (50.0%), including multiple runs in eight games.
+- Grichuk has driven home a run in 23 games this year (36.5%), including more than one RBI in 6.3% of his games.

+- He has scored in 32 of 63 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.